-- 1. Log in with Server Administrator credentials. - 2.
-Click m Home. - 3.
-Choose a Project from the Available Projects list. - 4.
-Click Admin Tools. - 5.
-Click the Define UDAs tab. - 6.
-Click New User Defined Attribute. - 7.
-Create an user defined attribute named exactly Usr_DeliveryProjects. - 8.
-Type Delivery Projects in the Display Name field. - 9.
-Select List-Multi Select from the Type drop-down. - 10.Add the projects where you want stories added to their backlog. - 11.Click Define Req Types tab. - 12.Select a Requirement Type or create a Requirement Type in which to associate the Delivery Projects UDA. - 13.
-Choose Delivery Projects from the Available User Defined Attribute Groups list and add it to the Requirement Type. - 14.Close the Admin Tools.
+- 1. Log in with Server Administrator credentials. - Choose a Project from the Projects list = - 3.
+Click Administration. - Click the Define UDAs tab. - 5.
+Click New User Defined Attribute. - 6.
+Create an user defined attribute named exactly Usr\DeliveryProjects. - 7.
+Type Delivery Projects in the Display Name field. - 8.
+Select List-Multi Select from the Type drop-down. - 9.
+Add the projects where you want stories added to their backlog. - 10.Click Define Req Types tab. - 11.
+Select a Requirement Type or create a Requirement Type in which to associate the Delivery Projects UDA. - 12.
+Choose Delivery Projects from the Available User Defined Attribute Groups list and add it to the Requirement Type.

+13. Close the Admin Tools.